Walkden

-Walkden is a town in the City of Salford in Greater Manchester, England, 6 mi northwest of Salford, and 7 mi of Manchester.
+Walkden is a town in the City of Salford in Greater Manchester, England, 6 mi northwest of central Salford, and 7 mi of Manchester.

+Walkden has been designated as one of seven main town centres in the City of Salford, and now largely functions as a retail centre and commuter suburb of Greater Manchester.

 Historically in the township of Worsley in Lancashire, Walkden was a centre for coal mining and textile manufacture.

-In 2014, the electoral wards of Walkden North, Walkden South and Little Hulton had a combined population of 35,616.
+In 2021, the electoral wards of Walkden North, Walkden South and Little Hulton had a combined population of 39,761.

 History

 The name Walkden or Walkeden derives from the Old English denu, a valley, belonging to a man possibly called Wealca (fuller), an Old English personal name.
 It has been in existence since at least the 13th century.
 The name was recorded in documents dating to 1246.

-In the local dialect and accent, it is pronounced Wogden.

 A Roman road crossed the area roughly on the line of the present A6 road through Walkden and Little Hulton.
 In 1313, in a dispute involving land, a jury decided that Walkden was too small to be considered a hamlet or a town but was "only a place in Farnworth".

 In the 15th century Walkden appears to have covered a wider area than at present, spreading into Farnworth and Little Hulton.

-In 1765 "Walkden Moor" was the subject of a parliamentary Enclosure Act.
+In 1765 "Walkden Moor" was the subject of a parliamentary inclosure act (5 Geo.
+3. c.
+60 Pr.).
 The Duke of Bridgewater was the biggest landowner in 1786, owning over half the land.
 At one time Walkden was dominated by coal mines and textile manufacturing.